 In your Academic Community, you'll take up to three classes—all of which focus on an area of study that speaks to your unique interests and goals—with the same small group of students.
 Explore Academic Communities, and apply now.

-Courses for First-year Students
+Academic Foundations and Other Courses for First-Year Students

 Introduction to the Arts and Sciences is your insider’s guide to Pitt, connecting you to valuable academic resources and opportunities, introducing you to the campus and the city, and providing the opportunity to meet other new students in small classes.
 Discover courses you'll take during your first year at Pitt.